IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/REVIEW.md

 #
 -->

-# Review: Managing Actions with Packages
+# Review: Manage actions with packages

-1. You can invoke actions in public packages as if they were normal actions
+1. You can invoke actions in public packages as if they were normal actions.

-(x) true
+(x) True
-(!) false
+(!)
+False

 [explanation]
 True.
-You can invoke it and pass it parameters on invocation just like a normal action.
+You can invoke it and pass its parameters on invocation just like a normal action.
 [explanation]

 2. You can provide default parameters to an action in a public package just as you would a normal action.

-(!) true
+(!)
+True
-(x) false
+(x) False

 [explanation]
 False.
 The action from the public package needs to bound to a logical name within a local namespace before default parameters can be applied to it.